Log-concave Density Estimation with Independent Components: Analysis and sample complexities

 Now define $b = \max_{i\in [d]} h_1^2(\hat{p}_{w_i}, p_{w_i})$ and note that $b\in [0,1]$.
 Bernoulli's inequality gives that $\prod_{i=1}^d (1 - h_1^2(\hat{p}_{w_i}, p_{w_i})) \geq (1-b)^d \geq 1-d\,b$. \end{proof}

-\cref{lemma: h oracle} says that the problem of bounding $h_d^2(\hat{p}_{\text{oracle}}, p)$ boils down to controlling the one-dimensional log-concave estimation errors $h_1^2(\hat{p}_{w_i}, p_{w_i})$. \citet{kim2016global} and \citet{ carpenter2018near} have already established results of this kind.
-Combining, we get the sample complexity of the oracle estimator.
+\Cref{lemma: h oracle} says that the problem of bounding $h_d^2(\hat{p}_{\text{oracle}}, p)$ boils down to controlling the {univariate} estimation errors $h_1^2(\hat{p}_{w_i}, p_{w_i})$.
+For log-concave densities, \citet{kim2016global} and \citet{ carpenter2018near} have already established results of this kind. { We stay in a general setting for now, by deriving the sample complexity of the oracle estimator from the sample complexity of any univariate density estimation procedure that it invokes.